 When Cargo Desiccants Reach Capacity

-Towards the end of a shipment it is likely that your cargo desiccants have reached full capacity.
+Towards the end of a shipment, your cargo desiccants have likely reached full capacity.
 This means they are unable to absorb any more humidity from the container air.

 Any delays at this point will increase the risk of damage to the cargo.

 As you can see in the below graph container rain regularly forms throughout a voyage, with extended periods common towards the end of a shipment.